EliAndrewC/l7r/setting/l7r.md

 Recently a sting operation revealed a warehouse that was supposedly full of un-licensed goods to be sold.
 However, it turned out to have some unlicensed goods but mostly had valid inventory.
 However, because it was a large warehouse, it took the magistrates quite some time to sort through everything.
 During this time, a fruit merchant named Tatsutaro appeared with proper documentation and demanded to collect his fruit, which he needed to sell before it went bad.

-The sergeant in charge in guarding the warehouse demanded a processing fee of 6 bu, explaining that his men were overworked and it would be too much trouble to take them away from their duties to tend to this man.
+The sergeant in charge of guarding the warehouse demanded a processing fee of 6 bu, explaining that his men were overworked and it would be too much trouble to take them away from their duties to tend to this man.
 Tatsutaro explained that he knew exactly where his boxes were, that they were stamped as his property, and that he could remove them himself, with the magistrates only needing to give it a cursory glance.
 The sergeant refused and continued to demand the processing fee, which Tatsutaro reluctantly paid.

 Afterwards Tatsutaro complained to captain Doji Renshi, who refused to do anything about it.
 So now the matter is being appealed to the Board of Justice, who should decide not only whether to order the "fee" refunded, but also whether to add a penalty or punishment to the sergeant and/or Doji Renshi.
 However, if the PCs decide to rule in the merchant's favor, Renshi will strongly castigate them, fishing for a duel.